access-ci-org/Toolkit-Docs/docs/toolkits/OpenstackInstallation.md

-#  Installing Openstack (Rocky)
+#  Installing Openstack (Victoria)

 This is a basic walkthrough of installing Openstack.
-I do not recommend using this for production, but exclusively as a proof of concept installation.

 ## Pre-Requirements:
-  This assumes you you are running a cluster with CentOS-7 with working networking.
-The installation should be similar for debian based distros, but the commands will be different, i.e. apt-get, etc.
+  This guide will assume you you are running a cluster with Ubuntu 20 with operational networking.
+The installation should be similar for RHEL based distributions but the commands will be different, i.e. dnf, etc.

 ---

  Openstack uses a significant number of passwords.
-Each service has about 2.
+Each service has about generally has a database password and a service user password.
 You can generate a password by using:   `openssl rand -hex 10`
-	For this tutorial, I recommend using the same password for all the services and a different password for all database passwords.
+ These passwords will be stored in plaintext in the .conf files of the respective service on the controller nodes.

  Make sure your `/etc/hosts` on all the nodes to contain the address and hostname of the controller, hosts, and storage nodes (if applicable).
 The hostname 'controller' has to be setup and linked to the headnode IP.
 A basic visual looks like this: